 SITEMAP & CONTENT REQUIREMENTS

 The next step was to diagram the website’s Sitemap.
 Part of the work was to define the main sections of the app, the sub-pages and the content requirements for each one.
-I based the new architecture on the original app architecture.
+This documentation helped me to identify different case scenarios, possible errors, and dead ends.

 DESIGN SYSTEM